CGS & CML Reference¶

 Authentication¶

 Declare authentication once at the top level of domain.yaml under the auth: key.
-For public HTTP APIs (no outbound credentials), use scheme: none so tooling can tell intentional “no auth” from a missing block.
-Omitting auth entirely is still accepted for backward compatibility but is ambiguous for UX (tool-model cannot distinguish “public” from “not yet modeled”).
+For public HTTP APIs (no outbound credentials), use scheme: none so tooling can tell intentional "no auth" from a missing block.
+Omitting auth entirely is accepted for backward compatibility but is ambiguous.
 Credential-bearing schemes read secrets at request time from environment variables or hosted KV via SecretProvider.
 No secrets are stored in schema files.

-Constraint: auth: { scheme: none } cannot be combined with a top-level oauth: block (OAuth implies delegated auth).
+Constraint: auth: { scheme: none } cannot be combined with a top-level oauth: block.

 Supported schemes¶